ysbaddaden/prax.cr/README.md

 traffic, so you may use xip.io to test on external devices, as mentioned above.

+### Issues

+In Chrome, if one types "myapp.test" into the URL bar, Chrome will issue a search.
+Type "http://myapp.test" or "myapp.test/" instead to visit that URL.

 ## License

 Prax is distributed under the [CeCILL 2.1 license](http://www.cecill.info).